WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 - The streets grow quieter.
 - Long shadows creep across the square.

-The world does not wait for the players.
+The village is alive and bustling.

 ---

-# Wasting Time
+## Wasting Time

 The players are free to spend their time however they wish.